Iona, Darlinghurst

-Iona is a heritage-listed residence and former private hospital located at 2 Darley Street in the inner city Sydney suburb of Darlinghurst in the City of Sydney local government area of New South Wales, Australia.
+Iona is a heritage-listed residence and former private hospital located at 2 Darley Street in the inner city Sydney suburb of Darlinghurst, New South Wales, Australia.
 It was built from 1880 to 1888.
 It is also known as Iona Cottage, while the private hospital was variously known as Wootton, Winchester and Hughlings.
 It was added to the New South Wales State Heritage Register on 2 April 1999.